How to protect your baby against allergies

 What should I do if my baby shows allergy symptoms?

-Retour au sommaireIf you are concerned about your baby's symptoms and suspect they may have allergies, you can consult your GP.
+Retour au sommaireIf you are concerned about your baby's symptoms and suspect they may have allergies, you can consult your doctor.
 However, as it can be difficult to determine their root cause, you may be referred for specialist advice from a paediatrician or an allergy specialist.

-If your baby shows signs of a severe allergic reaction, such as wheezing, trouble breathing or loss of consciousness, you should treat this as a medical emergency and contact 999 immediately.
+If your baby shows signs of a severe allergic reaction, such as wheezing, trouble breathing, or loss of consciousness, you should treat this as a medical emergency and contact 999 immediately.

 How can I treat my baby's allergies?

-Retour au sommaireIf you suspect your baby has an allergy you should try to prevent any further exposure to the source.
-If the allergy is food or drink related this would mean choosing alternative ingredients.
+Retour au sommaireIf you suspect your baby has an allergy, you should try to prevent any further exposure to the source.
+If the allergy is food or drink-related this would mean choosing alternative ingredients.

-Once an allergy is confirmed, your GP or allergy specialist will be able to prescribe the best form of treatment for your child.
+Once an allergy is confirmed, your doctor or allergy specialist will be able to prescribe the best form of treatment for your child.
 Mild allergies can usually be treated at home; however, more severe allergies may require medication to be prescribed.
 For babies and young children this can include antihistaminiques, steroids, or adrenaline auto-injectors (AAIs) - sometimes known as EpiPens.

 Continuez à lire ci-dessous